 If you don’t have the time to vacuum the entire carpet twice a week, make sure you cover at least the busy areas – areas that attract the most dirt and foot traffic.

-Clean up Spills as a Matter of Urgency
+Clean up Spills on Carpet as a Matter of Urgency

 Spray some water onto the spill, and soak it up again with the paper (do not rub the area at any cost).
 Keep doing it till the spilled contents have been fully mopped up.
 Just remember to be very gentle in your clean-up procedure.